klejdig1/The-Wild-Oasis/README.md

 # The Wild Oasis

-Build with React Query and Supabase.
+Build with React Query and Supabase (Only for Desktop).